Updated on:

 You’ll need to purchase a ticket to enter Pompeii.
 There are also guided tour options, or headsets that can be rented so an audio tour can be played at each stop through Pompeii.
 I found the headset audio tours useful and interesting!
 Pompeii is huge and you could easily spend hours wandering around.
 It’s really too much to see in a few hours, so I recommend hitting the must-see spots and then continuing on to Positano!

-Day 9: Day Trip to Capri from Positano
+Amalfi Coast Day 2 Itinerary: Day Trip to Capri from Positano

 You can absolutely choose to just spend your last two days enjoying the beach in Positano and wandering through the charming streets.
 But if you’re up for one more half-day trip you can head to the small island of Capri!
 You can take one of the ferries or take a private/semi private tour!
 Once on Capri you can just wander and explore by foot, rent a moped, or take a boat tour to the Infamous Blue Grotto!
 Capri is only about 30 minutes via ferry from Positano, so this can be a short half-day trip!

-Day 10: Relax & Enjoy your last day in Italy!
+Amalfi Coast Day 3 Itinerary: Relax & Enjoy your last day in Italy!

 Enjoy the beach, grab a sunset drink with the best view at Bar Franco & enjoy your last day in Italy.